shaunxcode/multi/README.md

     bool: boolean
     obj: object
     *: catch-all (ignores arity)

 An arity signature is constructed of one or more of the above (except for * which only makes sense alone) types seperated by comma with optional amounts of space e.g. "func, obj" and "  func  ,  obj " are the same.
+Class names can also be used in place and with types.

 Examples: